 Tell City is a somewhat small city located in the state of Indiana.
 With a population of 7,255 people and two constituent neighborhoods, Tell City is the 95th largest community in Indiana.

-Because occupations involving physical labor dominate the local economy, Tell City is generally considered to be a blue-collar town.
-41.82% of the Tell City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Tell City is a blue-collar town, with 38.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Tell City is a city of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Tell City who work in sales jobs (9.32%), food service (9.06%), and office and administrative support (8.47%).
+There are especially a lot of people living in Tell City who work in food service (11.22%), sales jobs (10.10%), and office and administrative support (7.37%).

 The people who call Tell City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tell City residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Tell City include Irish, English, French , and Swiss.